khulnasoft/integrations-core/zk/README.md

 ### Installation

-The ZooKeeper check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your ZooKeeper servers.
+The ZooKeeper check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your ZooKeeper servers.

 ### Configuration